eduardo-w-bandeira/databarn/README.md

 print(anchor.text)
 ```

-# Example of Usage as a Data Manageer
+# Example of Usage as a Data Manager

 ```Python
 from databarn import Model, Field, Barn